 Roofing including roof space

 Repair category 2

-Notes There are broken and loose slates together with staining to roof timbers.
-Felt roof coverings have a limited life expectancy and can fail without warning A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
+Notes There are a number of broken and loose slates.
+A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
 Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
 Regular maintenance is anticipated until replacement.
-There is evidence of wood boring insect infestation within the roof space.
-This can be treated by a timber/specialist contractor.
+The flat bitumen felt roof covering has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
+A reputable roofing contractor will be able to provide further advice.